76 Sights in Seoul, South Korea (with Map and Images)

 18. Chosun Ilbo Gallery

-The Chosun Ilbo is a daily newspaper in South Korea and the oldest active daily newspaper in the country.
+The Chosun Ilbo, also known as The Chosun Daily, is a Korean-language newspaper of record for South Korea and among the oldest active newspapers in the country.
 With a daily circulation of more than 1,800,000, the Chosun Ilbo has been audited annually since the Audit Bureau of Circulations was established in 1993.
-Chosun Ilbo and its subsidiary company, Digital Chosun, operates the Chosun.com news website, which also publishes web versions of the newspaper in English, Chinese, and Japanese.
-The paper is considered a newspaper of record for South Korea.
+Chosun Ilbo and its subsidiary company, Digital Chosun, operate the Chosun.com news website, which also publishes news in English, Chinese, and Japanese.

 19. M47 'Patton' Tank (U.S.A.)